 In 1996, after almost three decades of planning, a new replica of the Globe—built by hand using authentic materials and construction techniques—reopened in London not far from the site of the original.
 The designers’ goal was to make the new Globe as similar as possible to the first one, making concessions only as necessary to comply with fire regulations.
 The replica of the Globe Theatre in London is just one of many around the world, but it is undoubtedly the most historically accurate.
 As in the early 1600s, actors perform without amplification, spotlights, backdrops, or other scenery, and with only a minimum of props.
 The theater’s annual season normally runs from May to October.

 On my first trip to London in 2002, I was keen to visit the Globe, but due to what you might call a comedy of errors, I was only able to see it from the outside on that trip.
 The next time I was in London, seven years later, I planned ahead better, and Morgen and I saw a delightful performance of As You Like It at the Globe, and it was fantastic to immerse myself in that (to modern tastes) unusual atmosphere.
-Now I’m living in San Diego, which has perhaps the best-known replica of the Globe Theatre in the United States, The Old Globe—so I can have a similar experience close to home.
+Now I’m living in San Diego, home of The Old Globe—a lovely theater that resembles the original Globe from the outside, though not from the inside.
+(The original Old Globe was intended as a close replica, but it was destroyed by fire and rebuilt as a more modern, fully covered theater.)
 Another replica is in Odessa, Texas: The Globe of the Great Southwest.
 Yet another opened in Rome in 2003.